YatharthKumarSaxena/EnggLabProgramsOfC-C-/Day-1/README.md

    - 📄 `main_program.cpp` - Includes `power_function.cpp` and serves as the driver file to execute the program.

 3. **README.md Files**
-   - 📘 This README.md file provides details about the project.
+   - 📘 This README.md file provides details about the folder.

 ---